ksylor/ohshitgit/README.md

 3. Make sure you have the dependencies installed by running `npm install`.

-4. Turn on the development server to preview your changes `eleventy --serve`
+4. Turn on the development server to preview your changes via `eleventy --serve` (if you have Eleventy installed globally) or `npx @11ty/eleventy --serve`(if you only installed it locally)

-5. Copy/paste the `Local Access` url into your browser.
+5. Copy/paste the `Local Access` url from the Eleventy console output into your browser.
 You will get an error, but that's okay!
 In order to generate the swear-filled and non-swear-filled content, there isn't a single access point, and we use redirects on the server to show the correct content from the language sub-directories to folks.

 6. Navigate to `[localhost url from step 5]/en/swears/index.html` to see the english version of ohshitgit.com, or `[localhost url from step 5]/en/noswears/index.html` to see the english version of dangitgit.com (without swears!).